edemaine/svgtiler/README.md

 Like regular NodeJS modules, .js and .coffee files can access `__dirname` and `__filename`, e.g., to use paths relative to the mapping file.
+They can also use `require('./filename')` to import local modules, which is useful for sharing code among mapping files.

 ## Drawing Files: .asc, .ssv, .csv, .tsv, .xlsx, .xls, .ods